 Health and Happiness Show

-The bio as told by James Mastro:
+As told by James Mastro:

 Health & Happiness started with me and Vinny sitting around his kitchen singing Hank Williams' songs and drinking beer.
 We'd both been in bands that over the course of years had record deals, were close to getting record deals, or one showcase away from getting a record deal.
 Needless to say, our view of the music biz was a bit sour.
 These "kitchen-table hootenannies" kind of reintroduced me to what playing music was supposed to be about.